PixRO: Pixel-Distributed Rotational Odometry with Gaussian Belief Propagation: Methodology

-In this section, we transform the centralized formulation described in \cref{eq:problem} into a pixel-level distributed problem for which we aim to single estimate of the global rotation $\state_i$ at each pixel $\pixel_i$, instead of a centralized estimate.
-These per-pixel estimates $\state_i$ are the mean of the per-pixel variables $\variable_i$ as defined in \cref{sec:factor_graph}, which we will iteratively solve for using \ac{GBP} as described in \cref{sec:gbp}.
-Each of the per-pixel variables is fully constrained by factors, which are described in the following sections (see \cref{fig:variable}).
+In this section, we transform the centralized formulation described in \cref{eq:problem} into a pixel-level distributed problem for which we aim to estimate of the global rotation $\state_i$ at each single pixel $\pixel_i$, instead of a centralized estimate.
+These per-pixel estimates $\state_i$ are the mean of the per-pixel variables $\variable_i$ (\cref{sec:factor_graph}), which we will iteratively solve for using \ac{GBP} (\cref{sec:gbp}).
+Each of the per-pixel variables is fully constrained by factors described in the following lines (\cref{fig:variable}).